LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 This section describes what a VOP is, and when to use the VOP framework.

 * A Voted Operational Process (VOP) is a process involving a vote through which an operational decision is made.
-  * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote, and therefore are not included in the VOP framework.
+  * Some operational decisions within the Rocket Pool DAOs MAY NOT require a vote, and should not be included under the VOP framework.
 * A VOP MUST NOT be defined to cover decisions that are improvements to the Rocket Pool protocol, Rocket Pool DAOs, or anything that should otherwise require use of the RPIP process.
 * The dividing line between which decisions should use the RPIP process versus the VOP framework may be unavoidably blurry.
 The following general recommendations are made:
   * If a proposal can reasonably predicted to be unique, it is RECOMMENDED to use the RPIP process.